-The Policy Based Routing function exercises control over the main routing function and ensures predictable routing behavior based on configured policy.
-Policy may be based on one or more factors including traffic prioritization (indicated by the DSCP field of the IP header), source and/or destination address, transport layer port numbers, or other identifiable features of the traffic.
+The multi-link and air-ground media selection function exercises control over selection of the best media and the main routing function.
+It ensures predictable routing behavior based on configured policy but does not imply a specific routing protocol.
+Selection policy may be based on one or more factors including traffic prioritization (indicated by the DSCP field of the IP header), source and/or destination address, transport layer port numbers, or other identifiable features of the traffic.

-The routing function enacts the routing of data packets between the internal network and the external interfaces provided by the attached radios.
-The routing action is driven by the output of the Policy Based Routing function described above.

 Description of the objectives/assumptions of the multi-link: